trackingmore100/tracking-sdk-php/README.md

 Quick Start
 --------------
-- When sandbox and lang are included in your parameters, it will be automatically added to the parameters.
-If sandbox is true, your request will not require the correct APIKEY, but the results returned by each interface will be fixed
 - Put your ApiKey in the constructor of the Api class
 - All returns are in Json format.
 - After instantiating the Api class, you can use its interface methods